[swift-evolution] SE-0003 Removing var from Function Parameters and Pattern Matching

 > provide reference semantics.

-> nor “var” really make sense there.
-Parameters were patterns in a
+> “var” really make sense there.
+Parameters were patterns in a much older

-> much older swift design, but that was eliminated a long time ago and
+> swift design, but that was eliminated a long time ago and this aspect never

-> detail being foisted on the interface to the function.
-To be fair,
+> being foisted on the interface to the function.
+To be fair, we already

-> we already have this with "API names" vs "internal names”, but this
+> have this with "API names" vs "internal names”, but this is a bigger

-> minor boilerplate (the shadowing copy), however, the cost benefit
+> boilerplate (the shadowing copy), however, the cost benefit tradeoff

-> (aka "pattern matching" and “destructuring” features described in
+> "pattern matching" and “destructuring” features described in TSPL).
+We

-> TSPL).
-We discussed whether to eliminate var from this, with much
+> discussed whether to eliminate var from this, with much more mixed results:

 > - We currently have a duality across the language between var and let

-> Eliminating var from pattern matching would make the language less
+> var from pattern matching would make the language less uniform, because

 > - Working in Swift *demands* that you get an early grasp on what value

-> such, based on the strong duality mentioned above, it is reasonable
+> based on the strong duality mentioned above, it is reasonable to expect

-> to expect people to learn that “if var x = y” produces a copy and
+> people to learn that “if var x = y” produces a copy and not a reference

 > - There certainly is confusion from people who expect “if var” to do a

-> feel that this is more of a point-in-time confusion than the
+> that this is more of a point-in-time confusion than the parameter case,

 > *Case Patterns*

-> would make sense to ban var in case patterns, e.g.: case .Foo(var x):
+> make sense to ban var in case patterns, e.g.:

 > - The core team agrees that this specific case is a common point of